thruthesky/easy_packages/easy_task/README.md

 # Easy Task

-This package is a todo like task manage system which allows a user to create groups, user lists, tasks and assign the task to the users of the group, and moderating the workflow.
+This package is a todo like task manage system which allows users to create tasks and groups.

 # Terms